Cloud Adoption: Is It Moving Faster Than Your Data Protection Strategy? (Part 2)

 Note: This is my part two post on this topic.
 In case you missed it, in my previous post, I talked about developing a future-focused strategy.

-Rethinking Data Protection: The Human-centric Approach
+Risk-Adaptive Data Security: The Behavior-Based Approach

 I also made the point that getting there requires thinking through some important concepts like: